takashim0101/ashburton_flood_sar_analysis/README.md

 ### 1. Flood Maps (PNG & GeoTIFF)

 The primary output is a georeferenced flood map that precisely delineates the inundated areas.
-We provide both the raw GeoTIFF and a PNG visualization for easier viewing.
+We provide both the raw GeoTIFF and a PNG visualisation for easier viewing.

 | File                                     | Description                                          |
 | :--------------------------------------- | :--------------------------------------------------- |